BaldLab/Giordano_Layer_Leonardelli_etal_2024_Nature_Coms/README.md

 ---

+## Dataset Info

+As part of this study, we reanalyzed **Single-cell analysis of human glioma and immune cells identifies S100A4 as an immunotherapy target**, Abdelfattah, et al., 2022, *Nature Communications* (GSE182109).

+- Data was downloaded from the **Single Cell Portal** (Broad Institute).
+- For further details on the original dataset and associated code, refer to the **[GBMatlas GitHub repository](https://github.com/parveendabas/GBMatlas)**.

+---

 ## Code Attribution

 This code and analysis were authored by **Dillon Corvino**.

-# Analysis of published GBM dataset

-## Data:

-Single-cell analysis of human glioma and immune cells identifies S100A4 as an immunotherapy target, Abdelfattah, et al., 2022, Nature Communications.
-(GSE182109)

-Downloaded from Single cell portal (Broad institute)

-see [GBMatlas](https://github.com/parveendabas/GBMatlas) github repo for more info on dataset and code associated with original publication

-## Purpose

-Re-analysis of published data to explore CXCL12 expression in endothelial cells within GBM.